muarshad01/Inference-Engg/Lectures/Lecture-9.md

 * 50:00

-* **NOTE**: Whthin one GPU, we can have multiple ceilings.
+* **NOTE**: Within one GPU, we can have multiple ceilings.
 For lower Quantization, ceiling will be higher.

 ***